 Youth Work Outcomes

 The development of the Youth Work Outcomes has been a partnership piece of work which was signed off by the NVYO Scotland and Local Authority Youth Work Managers Network.
-The Outcomes were launched on 27 January 2016, alongside a sector consulation on the draft suite of Outcome Indicators.
 Further information and links to resource materials can be found here.

 National Youth Work Strategy 2014-2019

 Our ambitions for improving the life chances of young people in Scotland.